Percutaneous coronary intervention: Comparison to CABG

-Most studies have found that CABG offers advantages in reducing death and myocardial infarction in people with multivessel blockages compared with PCI.
+Conflicting data exists relating to clinical outcomes comparing PCI/Stenting and CABG surgery.
+The preponderance of studies do suggest that CABG offers advantages in reducing death and myocardial infarction in people with multivessel blockages compared with PCI.
+The assessments are complicated by considerations such as the fact that PCI is a minimally invasive procedure and CABG is significant surgery.
 Different modeling studies have come to opposing conclusions on the relative cost-effectiveness of PCI and CABG in people with myocardial ischemia that does not improve with medical treatment.

 History

 Coronary angioplasty, also known as percutaneous transluminal coronary angioplasty (PTCA), because it is done through the skin and through the lumen of the artery, was first developed in 1977 by Andreas Gruentzig.
 The first procedure took place Friday Sept 16, 1977, at Zurich, Switzerland.
 Adoption of the procedure accelerated subsequent to Gruentzig's move to Emory University in the United States.
 Gruentzig's first fellow at Emory was Merril Knudtson, who, by 1981, had already introduced it to Calgary, Alberta, Canada.
 By the mid-1980s, many leading medical centers throughout the world were adopting the procedure as a treatment for coronary artery disease.

-Angioplasty is sometimes referred to as "Dottering", after Interventional Radiologist, Dr Charles Theodore Dotter, who, together with Dr Melvin P. Judkins, first described angioplasty in 1964.
-As the range of procedures performed upon coronary artery lumens has widened, the name of the procedure has changed to percutaneous coronary intervention.

 Research

 Current concepts recognize that after three months the artery has adapted and healed and no longer needs the stent.
-Complete revasculariztion of all stenosed coronary arteries after a STEMI is more efficacious in terms of major adverse cardiac events and all-cause mortality, while being safer than culprit-vessel-only approach.
+Complete revascularization of all stenosed coronary arteries after a STEMI is more efficacious in terms of major adverse cardiac events and all-cause mortality, while being safer than culprit-vessel-only approach.